Hong Kong Fact Sheet - The Police

 The School of Foundation Training provides recruit and professional training for trainees in capacity and mindset building to meet frontline operational needs.
 In 2020, the HKPC became the first non-tertiary education institution and government department in attaining the Programme Area Accreditation status, which entrusted the HKPC to internally accredit the Force’s courses in Law Enforcement and Security Studies Programme Area up to Qualifications Framework Level 5.
 Thus far, the HKPC has internally accredited/ re-accredited 18 Force’s programmes through robust Quality Assurance Mechanism and Internal Learning Programme Accreditation System.

 The School of Professional Development fosters in-service learning and provides local, Mainland and overseas vocational, professional and executive training programmes on varied contemporary policing-related subjects by proactively seeking external collaborations with other law enforcement agencies, universities and institutions.
 Commencing in 2021, the HKPC and Tsinghua University have launched a 2.5-year part-time Executive Master of Public Administration Programme for police officers and other disciplinary services.
-Upon travel resumption after the COVID-19 pandemic, the HKPC continues to explore new learning opportunities with a view to solidifying officers’ understanding of national affairs and development strategies, as well as strengthening their professional ability.
+The HKPC continues to explore new learning opportunities with a view to solidifying officers’ understanding of national affairs and development strategies, as well as strengthening their professional ability.
+Following the Belt and Road (B&R) Initiative, the HKPC is actively pursuing establishing strategic training partnerships with B&R countries.

 The School of Specialised Learning, comprising three functional Divisions and four Centres, provides a variety of specialised and competency training such as detective training, police driving and traffic training, instructor training, language training and psychological competency training.
 With a strong commitment to professional standards, the HKPC harnesses technology and renders continuous support to facilitate best practice sharing, knowledge management, and informal innovations to optimise training capacity.

-Building on a solid foundation, the HKPC continues to have scooped a number of local and international awards, including the Global and Hong Kong Most Innovative Knowledge Enterprise (MIKE) Awards 2022, one Bronze Award in the Learning Technologies Awards 2022, one Bronze Award in the Galaxy Awards 2022, one Honors Award in the Astrid Awards 2023, and one Silver and one Bronze Awards in Questar Awards 2023.
+Building on a solid foundation, the HKPC continues to have scooped a number of local and international awards, including the Global and Hong Kong Most Innovative Knowledge Enterprise (MIKE) Awards, the Best/Model Internal Quality Assurance Award in Asia-Pacific Quality Network, a Silver Award in the Brandon Hall Group Excellence in Technology Awards Program, a Merit Award in the Smart Government Innovation Lab Innovation Competition, and an Honors Award in the Astrid Awards.
 The Force has also been continuously awarded the Manpower Developer by the Employee Retraining Board since 2013.

 Management Services: The Management Services Department is underpinned by the Information Systems Wing as well as the Service Quality Wing.